jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 http or https:  The IODEF report is submitted as a Web service request to the HTTP address specified using the protocol specified in {{!RFC6546}}.

+The following resource record set specifies that reports may be made by means of email with the IODEF data as an attachment, a Web service [RFC6546], or both:

+    report.example.com         CAA 0 issue "ca1.example.net"
+    report.example.com         CAA 0 iodef "mailto:security@example.com"
+    report.example.com         CAA 0 issue "http://iodef.example.com/"

 ## Critical Flag